glanzkaiser/glanzshamzs/README.md

 | Name | Details |
 | -------------     | ------------- |
 | ODE               | Will check and simulate
+| Kratos            | Will check and simulate and see the different between Chrono
-| Project Chrono    | (On Progress) Try to build without Demos will simulate for several modules
+| Project Chrono    | (On Progress) Compile stop at 91% but Demos Run Fine
 | PyBullet          | Will check and simulate
 | Tokamak          | Can't be installed with premake -> Learn to create demo with the headers (.h)